-Text consulted Five Great Dialogues : Plato ; translated by Louise Ropes Loomis, Prof. Emeritus of history and philosophy, Wells College, published at London.
+Text consulted Five Great Dialogues: Plato; translated by Louise Ropes Loomis, Prof. Emeritus of history and philosophy, Wells College, published at London.
 (D. Van Nostrand Company).

-Book II : The life of a well-ordered state and education of its soldier citizens in music and gymnastic, and in right ideas of God.
+Book II: The life of a well-ordered state and education of its soldier citizens in music and gymnastic, and in right ideas of God.

-Participants in the dialogue persons of the Dialogue : Socrates (the narrator), Glaucon, Adeimanties, Polemarchus, Cleitophon.
+Participants in the dialogue : Socrates (the narrator), Glaucon, Adeimantus, Polemarchus, Cleitophon.

-Scene : In the house of Cephauls at the Peiraeus.
+Scene: In the house of Cephauls at the Peiraeus.